 solution_delivery_dock_optimization or remapping will be required.

-This solution was built with the following datasets:
+This Solution was built with the following datasets:

-Truck Tracking Data: It comes from an external software that provides the Estimated Time of Arrival of the trucks to a given warehouse.
+Comes from an external software that provides the Estimated Time of Arrival of the trucks to a given warehouse.
 It is the backbone of the solution.

-- Warehouse Data: It is composed of 2 input datasets.
+Is composed of 2 input datasets:

-- Correspondence Data: It is composed of 3 input datasets.
+Is composed of 3 input datasets:

-This project is meant to be used as a template to guide the development of your own analysis in DSS.
+This project is meant to be used as a template to guide the development of your own analysis in Dataiku.
 The data provided with the project may not be representative of actual data in a real-life project.